TraIPZY/TRAP_npcdialog/README.md

 1. Copy or clone the folder into resources/[your-folder]/
 2. Add to server.cfg:
    ensure TRAP_npcdialog
-3. Configure NPCs in config.lua and set the script version:
+3. Configure NPCs in config.lua
-   Config.Version = "1.0.0"